thejoshbjones/PYConnectWise/README.md

 - Focus on type-annotation and DX.
 Models are parsed and validated using [Pydantic](https://github.com/pydantic/pydantic)

 PyWise is currently in **pre-release**.
 This means that while it does work, you may come across issues and inconsistencies.

 As all Endpoint and Model code has been generated, not all of it has been tested.
 YMMV.
-Please refer to the roadmap for more information.
 - - - -
 Known Issues:
 =============